 This beach was one of our favorite.
 It is so beautiful and there is so much to see.
-First of all it is right near the American River so you will be able to see where the freshwater meets the saltwater.
+First of all it is right near the Russian River so you will be able to see where the freshwater meets the saltwater.
 You can also watch a colony of harbor seals as they mate and take care of their pups.
 On the other side of the beach you will find a place where you can search for crabs, starfishes, clams, and more.
 This is also where you can see the Arched Rock which was formed by waves.

 Swimming is highly not recommended on the ocean as well as playing in the water on the North end of the Goat Rock Beach.
 However, you can swim on the river side but I have to worn you that the water is cold.
 This beach has warm sand, at times too warm to have your shoes off.

 This beach is located on Highway 1, between Jenner and Bodega Bay, Sonoma, California.